Danaos Corporation Announces Date for the Release of Fourth Quarter 2020 Results, Conference Call and Webcast

+DANAOS CORPORATION ANNOUNCES DATE FOR THE RELEASE OF FOURTH QUARTER 2020 RESULTS, CONFERENCE CALL AND WEBCAST

-Danaos Corporation (NYSE: DAC), one of the world's largest independent owners of containerships, announced today that it will release its results for the fourth quarter ended December 31, 2020, after the close of the market in New York on Monday, February 15, 2021.
+Danaos Corporation (NYSE: DAC), one of the world's largest independent owners of containerships, announced today that it will release its results for the fourth quarter ended December 31, 2020 before the open of the market in New York on Tuesday, February 16, 2021.

 The Company's management team will host a conference call to discuss the results on Tuesday, February 16, 2021 at 9:00 A.M.
 ET.